babeard/svelte-heroicons/README.md

 - Outline — line icons with a 1.5px stroke, drawn in a 24px view box.
 - Solid — solid icons with filled shapes, drawn in a 24px view box.
 - Mini — solid icons with filled shapes, drawn in a 20px view box.
+- Micro — solid icons with filled shapes, drawn in a 16px view box.

 Note: The old `Solid` with the view box size of 20px was essentially renamed to `Mini` in v2.